\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 Exercise

-You run a race for 140 seconds.
+A race lasts for 140 seconds.
 How many minutes and seconds is that?

 Exercise